Speeding up Pontus-Mpemba effects via dynamical phase transitions: Phase diagram and DPTs

 the uniform contribution $\delta J$ (which is perturbative in $g^2$) provides a renormalization of $J$ which is kept implicit in what follows.
 Different phases are then distinguished by the order parameter profile $m_j$.

-In the main panel of Fig.~\ref{fig1}, we show the corresponding phase diagram extrapolated to the $L \to \infty$ limit.
-Specifically, by analyzing the order parameter profile $m_j$ as shown in the inset, we identify three different phases, namely (i) an ordered phase (OP) at small values of $\mu$, with finite and uniform $m_j=m\ne 0$, (ii) a disordered phase (DP) at small $g$, with vanishing order parameter $m_j=0$, and (iii) a crystal phase (CP) with a periodic modulation of $m_j$.
-The phase diagram in Fig.~\ref{fig1} is consistent with the phase diagram derived in Refs.~\cite{Brazovskii1984,Wolff1985,Pausch1991,Thies2006}, but here is obtained by the simpler route of numerically solving the Lindblad equation \eqref{tlme.2} with the time-dependent SCMF approximation.
+\new{The equilibrium steady state value of the order parameter \eqref{orderp} can be determined with no need to resolve the complicated quench dynamics in Eq.~\eqref{tlme.2}.
+In the main panel of Fig.~\ref{fig1}, we show the corresponding phase diagram derived for system size $L=2000$.
+We have checked that the diagram is not affected when further increasing $L$, which allows us to extrapolate our results for the phase diagram to the thermodynamic limit.} Specifically, by analyzing the order parameter profile $m_j$ as shown in the inset, we identify three different phases, namely (i) an ordered phase (OP) at small values of $\mu$, with finite and uniform $m_j=m\ne 0$, (ii) a disordered phase (DP) at small $g$, with vanishing order parameter $m_j=0$, and (iii) a crystal phase (CP) with a periodic modulation of $m_j$.
+The phase diagram in Fig.~\ref{fig1} \new{computed for $k_BT =0.05J$} is consistent with the \new{zero-temperature} phase diagram derived in Refs.~\cite{Brazovskii1984,Wolff1985,Pausch1991,Thies2006}, but here is obtained by the simpler route of numerically solving the Lindblad equation \eqref{tlme.2} with the time-dependent SCMF approximation.
 In the inset of Fig.~\ref{fig1}, we show the steady-state profiles $m_j$ for the four points marked by a star in the main panel.
 The blue curve (OP) shows a constant profile, $m_j=m\ne 0$, the orange and green curves (CP) show a periodic modulation with momenta $Q=2 \pi \nu/L$ for $\nu=4$ and $\nu=7$, respectively, while the red curve (DP) gives $m_j=0$.